MI-AFP/tutorials/tutorials/08_common-typeclasses-2.md

 # Common typeclasses 2

 In this tutorial, we will take a brief look at few more advanced typeclasses that you might want to use in some projects.
-They are not described in high detail, but just in introductory manner so when you encouter some problem - you should know what you can use and learn specific details for your case.
+They are not described in high detail, but just in an introductory manner, so when you encouter some problem - you should know what you can use and learn specific details for your case.

 ## Foldable

 Recall the time when we were talking about folds...
 The `Foldable` type class provides a generalization of list folding (`foldr` and friends) and operations derived from it to arbitrary data structures.
-The class does not require Functor superclass in order to allow containers like Set or StorableVector that have additional constraints on the element type.
+The class does not require the Functor superclass in order to allow containers like Set or StorableVector that have additional constraints on the element type.
 But many interesting Foldables are also Functors.
 A foldable container is a container with the added property that its items can be 'folded' to a summary value.
 Recall what `foldr` and `foldl` do...

 In other words, it is a type which supports "foldr".
 Once you support foldr, of course, it can be turned into a list, by using `toList = foldr (:) []`.
 This means that all foldables have a representation as a list, but the order of the items may or may not have any particular significance.
 However, if a Foldable is also a Functor, parametricity, and the Functor law guarantee that `toList` and `fmap` commute.
 Further, in the case of [Data.Sequence](https://hackage.haskell.org/package/containers/docs/Data-Sequence.html), there is a well-defined order and it is exposed as expected by `toList`.
 A particular kind of fold well-used by Haskell programmers is `mapM_`, which is a kind of fold over `(>>)`, and Foldable provides this along with the related `sequence_`.